 As I board the plane, I hand it to the first flight attendant I see.
 (Or, in a large plane, like Emirates’ A380, I hand it to the flight attendant in my section.)

 It’s great fun.
 The flight attendants are usually doing their standard “Welcome aboard!” and “May I see your boarding pass, please” routine.

 Handing them a bag of chocolate always elicits a surprised and confused expression.
-Sometimes I have to explain “It’s to share with all the flight attendants.”
+Sometimes I have to explain “It’s to share with all the cabin crew.”